XQuery

 _config = config;

-// Register extension functions once
+// Register extension functions once, then build the engine around them.

 }